 What level to use when

 Let's use Vehicles as an example and see what the different levels indicate.

 The Pull Request cannot be merged till the issue is addressed.
-Examples of this would be where the solution doesn’t fix the issue or has unintended consequences or missing tests.
+Examples would be where the solution doesn't fix the issue or has unintended consequences or missing tests.

 🚗 Non-Blocking but essential

 The Pull Request can be merged, but the comment should be addressed in a future PR.
 Examples of this would be addressing tech debt or enhancements.

 All those other suggestions or personal opinions that might be considered as nitpicking.
 Examples of this would be suggesting a different variable name.